csmertx/csmertx.github.io/content/pad.md

 <br />

-## This is my CRS site.
-There are many like it, but this one is mine.
+## Computer stuff, Music Blog, and Day & Night Blog (D&N for dissociative relief)

-Some of the pages for example 🔗 [NetBSD](/Unix/NetBSD/netbsd) are a snapshot of my observations from 2018.
-Please refer to project documentation instead of randomly copying and pasting from this website.
-Sources cited at the bottom of most pages (WIP).
-Thank you.
+Some pages like 🔗 [NetBSD](/Unix/NetBSD/netbsd "Csmertx.com \ NetBSD") are a snapshot from 2018.
+Please refer to project specific documentation.

+Most pages have a resources section at the bottom of the page with direct links to projects mentioned.

 > New to Linux?
-Check out these newbie friendly 🔗 [websites](/About/csmertx#recommended-linux-websites)
+Check out these newbie friendly 🔗 [websites](/About/csmertx#recommended-linux-websites "Csmertx.com \ About \ Csmertx #recommended-linux-websites")

 {{< expand "Tap for Mobile Navigation Guide" "⬇" >}}